-End-of-Program Competency Assessment Examination - Entry Into Practice BSRT
+End-of-Program Competency Assessment Examination-- Entry Into Practice BSRT

 Before graduating, students in the Entry Into Practice BSRT program will be required to complete a series of comprehensive end-of-program examination assessments NBRC secure Therapist Multiple Choice (TMC SAE).
 The examinations will take place during the Spring semester of the senior year as part of RESP 413 Prep Exam Course.
-A passing score is required to successfully complete RESP 413, as well as meet graduation and program completion requirements (see Graduation Requirements).
-Students who do not successfully complete the comprehensive selfassessment examinations the first time they complete them, they will be required to attend remediation over the semester.
-Those failing the examination after multiple attempts or failing to attend remediation may be subject to dismissal from the program.
+Students will successfully complete the TMC self-assessment examination (SAE) provided by the National Board for Respiratory Care (NBRC).
+Students will have the opportunity to complete SAE twice during the semester.
+Letter grades will not be provided based on exam outcomes, rather, students will provide faculty with test results and receive a pass/fail based on completed documentation. (see Requirements for Graduation).
+Students who do not pass the comprehensive self-assessment examinations (SAE) on their first attempt will be required to complete remediation during the semester and retake the exam.
+Those failing to attend or participate in remediation may be subject to dismissal from the program.
 Those students may reapply to the program (see Readmission Policy).